Did you know that you can use eggshells in the garden?

-However, during the time of planting, you can add finely crushed shells together with Epsom salt which tomatoes love along other organic matter at the bottom of the hole to help the newly planted seedlings thrive (Tomatoes enjoy the extra calcium from the egg shells).
+However, during the time of planting, you can add finely crushed shells together with Epsom salt which tomatoes love along with other organic matter at the bottom of the hole to help the newly planted seedlings thrive (Tomatoes enjoy the extra calcium from the eggshells).

 For a more useful recycled garden cocktail, you can mix your eggshells with coffee grounds; these are rich in nitrogen.
 By adding eggshell fertilizer, you’ll be reducing the soil acidity and aerating it at the same time.

 You can also add grounding eggshell powder to your watering can and stir it up.
-Water your plants with the calcium enriched water.
+Water your plants with calcium-enriched water.